LaughingBubba/pubmed-local/README.md

 Every file is checked to ensure the downloaded size of the file matches the size on the FTP server.
 You can optionally check the md5 hash of the files downloaded.

 ### NOTE
-Written using Python 3.10.1
+Written using Node v17.3.0

 ## Installation and Execution
 - Clone this repo
-- Change directories
+- Change directories to you local version of this repo
-- Rename the example `config.cnf` to `pubmed-db.cnf`
+- Rename the example `.env.example` to `.env`
 - Update config as required.
 NOTE: The NCBI docs state that you should your use your email address as the password.
 - Initialise the BASE and UPDATE list of files to FTP
 `python ftp_init.py base`